 IRC Section 414(v) allows individuals who are age 50 or older at the end of the calendar year to exceed the basic 402(g) contribution limit by an additional $5,500 in the year 2014.

 Retirement Contribution Limits

 403(b) Plan Elective Deferral Maximum

 “Age 50” Rule: Catch-up Contribution

 In Workday, you must complete a total for the base voluntary contribution up to $17,500 and if you wish to have a catch-up, this must be made in addition to the base voluntary contribution.

 How do I make changes to my retirement contributions?

-You can change your amount, start or stop your contribution at any time by completing a new Salary Reduction Form.
-You are not limited to making changes during the “open enrollment” period.
+You can change your amount, start or stop your contribution at any time by making a change in Workday.

 Auto-Enrollment for New Employees starts January 2, 2013